crocusvalleyteam/cpfc/README.md

 1) encourage learning by association
 2) teach and train
-3) build good apps to make the learning process and the meet-ups fun and produtive
+3) build good apps to make the learning process and the meet-ups fun and productive
 4) use latest ideas in deploying distributed applications